linn-guo/linn-guo.github.io/line-integral/index.md

-# line integral of a vector filed
+# Different perspectives of Line integral of a vector field in parts

 <!--more-->